celegarl/link-tree-clone/README.md

   - 'user_id' (varchar)
 - Disable RLS (for testing)

-6. Create an additional new table
+6. Create an additional new table and name it "users"
- Table: users

 - Columns:
   - 'profile_picture_url' (varchar)